mse150s20/p2-kinetics/README.md

 # Overview of Code
 This code describes and models the current coronavirus (COVID-19) pandemic in the state of Idaho.
 With this, we hope to provide information on how well Idaho is dealing with COVID-19.

-It models the pandemic in Idaho as a kinetic function of time in days, with equations that model the uninfected, infected, recovered, and deaths in Idaho.
+It models the pandemic in Idaho as a kinetics function of time in days, with equations that model the uninfected, infected, recovered, and dead populations in Idaho.

 # Software Requirements
-This code requires access to a command line terminal and to have a github account to access the p2-kinetics repository and to be able to track and collaborate with other researchers on this topic.
+This code requires access to a command line terminal and to have a github account to access the p2-kinetics repository, for the purpose of collaboration.
 For this program to run, python must be installed on the local machine.
 To download Python, go to terminal, type in the command line "apt-get install python".
 This will start downloading Python onto the local machine.
 Your computer will ask a few permission questions and you will have to let it install Python onto the local machine.

-The code also requires that numpy, matplotlib.pyplot, sys, and solve_iv to be imported.
+The code also requires that numpy, matplotlib.pyplot, sys, and solve_ivp to be imported.
 All the previously mentioned functions and numpy are part of bash and will run when the code is initiated.

 # How to Get This Code
 To run the code on your computer, pull the p2-kinetics repository from github by cloning it, or fork the repository and pull the code from your own personal repository.